bosibori9/Exploring-Global-Health-Data-Hypertension/README.md

 ## Future Work
-Different method on handling the missing data by multiple imputation to see whether model performance will improve Better comparison between the two models.
+Handling missind data by multiple imputation to see whether model performance will improve

+Better comparison between the two models.

 ## Author